TechnicallyShaun/Homelab/README.md

 ✅ Install Docker

-    # Download the docker compose file for networking and rename on client
+    # Download the docker compose file for home automation services and rename on client
     sudo curl https://raw.githubusercontent.com/ssmithy/Homelab/main/docker-compose.homeautomation.yml --create-dirs -o /docker/docker-compose.yml

     # Claim the directory and change to it